EU figures show major vaccine exports despite home shortage

 Prime Minister Boris Johnson has denied there is such a ban, but the EU export figures do indicate that the bloc has had a role in the success of the British drive.

-After an initial U.K. denial, Michel demanded that the U.K. provide more transparency over production and exports to other countries.

-The EU is a major multinational pharmaceuticals hub with massive production capacity and wants to the companies that respect their commitments to continue exporting.
+The EU is a major multinational pharmaceuticals hub with massive production capacity and wants to ensure that the companies that respect their commitments continue exporting.
 “The EU has never stopped exporting,” said Michel.

 Samuel Petrequin in Brussels contributed to this report.